mu-semtech/mu-cl-resources/README.md

 Both of these caches are subject to change in their implementation, but the end-user API should stay the same.

-### External cache

-Caching requests is more complex for a JSONAPI than for a web page.
-A single update may invalidate a wide range of pages, but it should not invalidate too many pages.
-As such, we've written a separate cache for JSONAPI-like bodies.
-Find it at [mu-semtech/mu-cache](https://github.com/mu-semtech/mu-cache).

-In order to enable the external cache, you have to set the `*supply-cache-headers-p*` parameter to `t` in your `domain.lisp`.

-    (defparameter *supply-cache-headers-p* t)

-Note: mu-cl-resources speaks the protocol of this cache, but does not update the cache yet when external resources update the semantic model.

 ### Internal cache

 In order to opt in to the internal model caching, set `*cache-model-properties*` to `t`.
 Note that this currently assumes mu-cl-resources is the only service altering the resources.